thewoolleyman/gitrflow/README.md

 it can perform the proper validations and actions.
 If you pass the `--default` option, the default branch prefixes will be automatically used with no prompting.

+## Update Command

+**(unimplemented)**

+`rflow update`: For master, does a pull.
+For feature branches, pulls the current feature branch from the remote, then rebases it onto the tip of the upstream branch (currently, only master is supported as an upstream).

 ## Feature Branch Commands

 ### rflow feature start